Word Meanings - MODIFICATION - Book Publishers vocabulary database

 A fixed point or station; a basis or fundamental principle; a position from which objects or principles are viewed, and according to which they are compared and judged. - ALTERATION

 1. The act of altering or making different.
 Alteration, though it be from worse to better, hath in it incoveniences.
 Hooker.
 2. The state of being altered; a change made in the form or nature of a thing; changed condition.
-Ere long might perceive - CONDITIONAL
+Ere long might perceive - STANDPIPE

-A vertical pipe, open at the top, between a hydrant and a reservoir, to equalize the flow of water; also, a large vertical pipe, near a pumping engine, into which water is forced up, so as to give it sufficient head to rise to the required level - ENDUREMENT
+A vertical pipe, open at the top, between a hydrant and a reservoir, to equalize the flow of water; also, a large vertical pipe, near a pumping engine, into which water is forced up, so as to give it sufficient head to rise to the required level - CONDITIONAL

 Endurance.
 South. - CHANGEABLY